 Research Is The Only Way to Add Value

 Almost all sellers today are aware that the modern buyer is different.
+That's why the prospecting email template must be different depending on its application.
 The availability of online content and the growth of social media have made B2B buyers more informed than ever.
 According to an Accenture study, 94% of B2B buyers conduct online research at some point in the buying process.

 As a result, sales people need to be able to deliver value to prospects during every interaction from the very start.
 Prospects already have access to information; they need sales professionals to ask thought provoking questions and offer insightful analysis on the market.